Using images in content

 Charts and graphs

-Treat the chart or graph as one image.
-Do not add alt text to individual bars, lines, or data points.
+Treat them as one image.
+Do not add alt text to individual elements.

 How to create a good chart or graph